-Carlos Hernandez drew on his Cuban American background, as well as his love of sci-fi, to write this story.
-He is also the author of more than thirty works of fiction, poetry, and drama, most notably a book of short stories for adults entitled The Assimilated Cuban's Guide to Quantum Santeria.

-He is an English professor at City University of New York, and he loves to both play games as well as design them.
-He lives with his wife, Claire, in Queens, New York.
+Carlos Hernandez the author of the Pura Belpré Author Award-winning Sal and Gabi Break the Universe and its sequel, Sal and Gabi Fix the Universe, draws on his Cuban American background as well as his love of sci-fi to write his stories.
+He has published more than thirty works of fiction, poetry, and drama, most notably a book of short stories for adults entitled The Assimilated Cuban's Guide to Quantum Santeria.
+He is an English professor at the City University of New York, and he loves to both play games and design them.
 Follow him on Twitter @WriteTeachPlay.

-C. S. E. Coone
+© C. S. E. Cooney